Esri/arcgis-maps-sdk-java-samples/feature_layers/display-route-layer/README.md

-# Display map
+# Display route layer

-Display a map with an imagery basemap.
+Display a route layer and its directions using feature collection.

 ![Image of display map](DisplayRouteLayer.png)

 ## Use case

-The map is the fundamental building block of any GIS application and is used to specify how geographic data is organized and communicated to your users.
+Routes can be stored as feature collection layers.
+These layers can store useful information such as directions, estimated trip time, and more.

+You can create a route layer in ArcGIS Pro and store a route layer as a portal item, making it easy to access, share, or display.
 ## How to use the sample

-Run the sample to view the map.
-Pan and zoom to navigate the map.
+Pan and zoom to view the route displayed by the feature collection layer.
+Tap the toolbar button to view the list of directions.

 ## How it works

-1. Create an ArcGIS map using a default `BasemapStyle` such as `BasemapStyle.ARCGIS_IMAGERY_STANDARD`.
+1. Create an AGSPortalItem with the item ID.
-2. Create a `MapView` object to display the map.
+2. Create and load an AGSFeatureCollection with the item.
-3. Set the map to the map view.
+3. After loading, get the specified AGSFeatureCollectionTable by name.
+4. Create an array of AGSFeatures.
+5. Get the direction text from the attributes of each feature in the array.
+6. Create an AGSFeatureCollectionLayer with the feature collection and set it to the map's operationalLayers.

 ## Relevant API

-* ArcGISMap
+* AGSFeatureCollection
-* BasemapStyle
+* AGSFeatureCollectionLayer
-* MapView
+* AGSFeatureCollectionTable

 ## Tags

-basemap, map
+directions, feature collection, route layer